 How do I prepare W-2s for my employees?

-Most payroll services will mail Form W-2 to each of your employees.
-But sometimes, they’ll charge you for each one they produce and send.
+Most payroll services mail a Form W-2 to employees.
+But sometimes, they charge you for each one they produce and send.
 This isn’t the case with Square Payroll.
-There are no hidden fees or surprises.
+It’s included with the service.

 We want to make the W-2 process as hassle-free as possible for your business, so you can, well, get back to business.

 Square Payroll generates and files Form W-2 for each of your employees at the end of the year.
-And it will mail W-2s to the mailing address provided by each of your employees.
+And it mails W-2s to each of your employees.
 However, it’s still your (and your employees’) job to ensure that the information in the W-2s is accurate.
 (You can download W-2s through your Square Dashboard.)